shaloo/docs.arcana/docs/concepts/billing.md

 Invoices factor in all promotional and free-tier MAU usage across registered apps for a developer account.
 Payment is due upon monthly invoice generation, with a notification sent to the developer.
 Payment is automatically deducted via the configured method.
 If payment fails, there's a 21-day grace period, with retry attempts every 7 days.
 During this period, registered apps function normally.
 After the grace period, if payment remains unsuccessful, the developer account is suspended, barring user access to registered apps.

-Inactivity and non-payment for 3 months **may** result in app deletion and account termination."
+Inactivity and non-payment for 3 months **may** result in app deletion and account termination.

 ## Billing Notifications